MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 Whenever the application proxy service updates the configuration settings, the following flow events take place:

 1. The connector connects to the configuration endpoint within the application proxy service by using its client certificate.
-2. After the client certificate is validated, the application proxy service returns configuration data to the connector (for example, the connector group that the connector should be part of).
+1. The client certificate is validated.
+1. The application proxy service returns configuration data to the connector (for example, the connector group that the connector should be part of).
-3. If the current certificate is more than 180 days old, the connector generates a new certificate request, which effectively updates the client certificate every 180 days.
+1. The connector generates a new certificate request if the current certificate is more than 180 days old.

 ### Accessing published applications